Nottoway Plantation – Why You Should NOT Tour This Plantation

 Weddings At Nottoway Plantation

-All plantations have a dark, grim history – so most people don’t celebrate weddings there.
+All plantations have a dark, grim history, so most people don’t celebrate weddings there.
 It’s considered offensive as it should be.

-Researching the different opinions on the ethics of a wedding on a plantation, I came across this article about couples that chose to get married on a plantation and defended their decisions.
+Researching the different opinions on the ethics of a wedding on a plantation, I came across this article about couples who chose to get married on a plantation and defended their decisions.
 Here’s what Helms had to say:

 “Because of the world we live in now, it’s all about race, and everyone wants to put everyone in a different category,” she said.
 “I think it’s a shame because everyone’s so accepting, and social media divides people because people get offended by everything.”